 Understanding the Different SSDs and Their Form Factor

-Along with understanding different interfaces that SSDs use, you also have to understand the form factors they come in to check SSD compatibility with laptop or desktop.
+Along with understanding the different interfaces SSDs use, you must also understand the form factors they come in to check SSD compatibility with laptops or desktops.

-When you take the form factors into consideration, you will end up with three common SSD types:
+When you consider the form factors, you will end up with three common SSD types: